Nucaranlaeg/KOTH-random-prisoner/README.md

 - **Score:** the total scores will be summed and the bot with the most points at the end will win.
 - **Wins:** a 'win' is counted for the bot with the highest score after the `n` rounds have been played.

 The overall winner will be determined by combining the two tables.
+A winner will be accepted about 1 week after the most recent entry, but I will probably continue to update the highscore table if new entries are added.

 # Technical details